docker-library/docs/mariadb/content.md

 These are used in conjunction to create a new user and to set that user's password.
 Both user and password variables are required for a user to be created.
 This user will be granted all access ([corresponding to `GRANT ALL`](https://mariadb.com/kb/en/grant/#the-all-privileges-privilege)) to the `MARIADB_DATABASE` database.

+See `MARIADB_ROOT_PASSWORD_HASH` above for how to get a password hash for `MARIADB_PASSWORD_HASH`.

-Do note that there is no need to use this mechanism to create the root superuser, that user gets created by default with the password specified by the `MARIADB_ROOT_PASSWORD` / `MYSQL_ROOT_PASSWORD` variable.
+Do note that there is no need to use this mechanism to create the root superuser, that user gets created by default with the password specified by the `MARIADB_ROOT_PASSWORD*` variable.

 ### `MARIADB_INITDB_SKIP_TZINFO` / `MYSQL_INITDB_SKIP_TZINFO`